ZeynepM-Yalcin/elanco-tick-tracker/README.md

 - App: http://localhost:8000/app
 - API Docs: http://localhost:8000/docs
 - Repo: https://github.com/ZeynepM-Yalcin/elanco-tick-tracker
+- I also uploaded the database to the backend, but this is actually in the gitignore.
+The database is created when the program runs

 ### Overview
 This is a full-stack web application for mapping and reporting tick sightings across the UK.
 It processes the provided Excel dataset and integrates with the Elanco API endpoint, storing everything in a local SQLite database and serving through a REST API built with FastAPI.
 The frontendis a single page app with an interactive Leaflet map, Chart.js visualisations, a species education section and a sighting report form with an image upload.